 - Ask your child what he / she has been doing in school.

 Autumn -half term 1

 Our priority during this half term is getting to know each and every child.
 We want children to feel happy, safe and excited to come to school.
 Our topic this half term is 'Autumn is Coming!''.
 Of course, 'Autumn' is the time when the children start school so we will spend lots of time focusing on the children settling in the first 3 weeks, making sure they are happy, busy, engaged and making friends.
 We will all be getting to know each other.

 As September comes to an end and as 'Autumn' is increasingly apparent, we will be meeting Percy The Park Keeper, who will play a large role in our learning, leading and engaging the children in a variety of Autumn inspired activities.
 For a detailed outline of what Autumn 1's topic looks like, please click on the 'Knowledge Organiser' below.

 Autumn - half term 2

 The theme for Autumn term 2 is 'Celebrations'.
-We will be thinking about what we celebrate and different cultures and celebrations/traditions as well as visiting a local church.
+We will be thinking about what we celebrate, different cultures and celebrations/traditions as well as visiting a local church.
 We have a range of quality texts planned to read to children including; The Scarecrows Wedding, Happy Birthday Winnie, The Tiger Who came to tea, Harvey Sumfenburger's Christmas Present, The Christmas Nativity and Owl Babies, just to name a few!

-Keep in touch!
-As times are so different and we have to socially distance as best as possible, we know it is sometimes hard to speak to us about issues.
-So, if you don’t manage to speak to us during drop off and pick up, please drop us a message on here and we will get back to you as soon as possible.
+you don’t manage to speak to us during drop off and pick up, please drop us a message on here and we will get back to you as soon as possible.
 No matter how small or trivial you think it might be – feel free to ask by filling in the form below!